dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 Just in the last year, with remarkable effort on the part of all of us, we have started a <b>Doula training program</b> and a <b>Father's program,</b> both of which are designed to support the core services that our CHWs are providing to participating familites.

-With this team and with these efforts to keep developing our local program, we are contributing in important ways to National Healthy Start, which was established by HRSA way back in 1991.
+With <b>this team</b> and with these efforts to keep developing our local program, we are contributing in <b>very substantial ways</b> to National Healthy Start, which was established by HRSA way back in 1991.

 And we can be proud of that, I think, and proud of how <b>our Healthy Start program</b> continues to evolve and adapt to the changing needs of our vibrant and diverse communities here in the Bronx.